vi/websocat/doc/clihelp.md

       --no-fixups
           Do not automatically transform endpoints and overlays to their appropriate low-level form.
 Many things will fail in this mode

+      --less-fixups
+          Inhibit some optional transformations of specifier stacks, such as auto-inserting of a reuser

       --udp-max-send-datagram-size <UDP_MAX_SEND_DATAGRAM_SIZE>
           Maximum size of an outgoing UDP datagram.
 Incoming datagram size is likely limited by --buffer-size